 The judges then robbed him of a deserved win, but what that fight did do was prove that Fury simply has to fight the perfect fight to become the first man to beat Wilder.
 If Fury can outbox the ‘Bronze Bomber’ again, which he is perfectly capable of doing, and this time avoid the knockdowns, the judges will almost certainly have no choice but to declare him the world heavyweight champion after 12 rounds.
 However, on the flip side, can he survive another brutal knockdown at the hands of Wilder?
 The unbeaten champion may not be a master of the ‘sweet science’, but all it takes is for him to land one huge punch to either swing the fight in his favour or bring it to a definitive and violent end.
 We have seen it time and time again and, of course, we now know that he has the power to drop and hurt the challenger.

 So can Fury fight the perfect fight or will Wilder land one big bomb?
-It really is tough to call, but I have to pick a winner and I find myself leaning towards another knockout success for Wilder here.
+It really is tough to call, but I have to pick a winner for my Wilder v Fury tips and I find myself leaning towards another knockout success for Wilder here.
 For Fury to win he has to fight flawlessly for 36 minutes and that is a major ask.
 Wilder, meanwhile, needs just one split second and one punch to successfully retain his title.
 Even if he is outclassed for round after round, the champion’s punching power means that he is always in the contest and I just do not see Fury going 36 minutes without having his chin rattled by some wild, powerful punch from Wilder.
 Therefore I am leaning towards the champion leaving no doubts and perhaps finally setting up a huge winner-takes-all showdown with Anthony Joshua later this year.

 Deontay Wilder v Tyson Fury Tale Of The Tape

 Deontay Wilder v Tyson Fury Tips: Fighter Predictions